unc-csxl/orientation/frontend/typescript_tutorial.md

 The way that arrays work in Java and TypeScript are a bit different, and so is the syntax to create them.

-In Java, you probably remember that the length of an array cannot be changed once it is set, and that using `ArrayList<>` or any other subtype of `List` (imported from `java.utils.*`) provides this functionality!
+In Java, you probably remember that the length of an array cannot be changed once it is set - and that using `ArrayList<>` or any other subtype of `List` (imported from `java.utils.*`) provides this functionality!

 TypeScript arrays **are more similar to the Java `List` than to the Java array**.
 Creating arrays in TypeScript is also very similar to creating lists in Python.
 To declare an array in TypeScript, we can simply add `[]` to the end of a variable's *type annotation*, and use brackets to add initial values.
 Compare the following: